-- 1.1 Calling Line Identification (CLI) provides information about the party making a telephone call.
-CLI data consists of the caller's line identity along with a privacy marking, which indicates whether the number can be shared with the recipient of the call.
-For this to work reliably, it requires that the CLI data is provided correctly and that this information is passed between networks accurately.
-As the CLI identifies the end user associated with that number, privacy choices of the end user need to be respected. - 1.2 The CLI data that is presented with a call can provide assurance to the recipient of the call about who they are talking to.
-However, the passage of CLI information is vulnerable to misuse, for example the insertion of false information to intentionally mislead the recipient of the call of the identity of the caller. - 1.3 There needs to be a consistent approach to the handling of CLI data, from call origination through to call termination, particularly for calls that pass through two or more network providers.
-This is to ensure that the CLI itself can be passed on accurately and that the privacy choices made by end users about their CLI data are respected by all communications providers involved in the origination, transmission and termination of that call. - 1.4 Ofcom's General Conditions require CPs to provide CLI facilities, where technically feasible and economically viable.
-They also require CPs to ensure that any CLI data provided with and/or associated with a call includes a valid, dialable telephone number which uniquely identifies the caller.
-The aim of this document is to establish the principles for this approach, setting out what is expected of CPs to meet these requirements and to guide all communications providers that participate in the origination, transmission and termination of a call in the UK.
+- 1.1 Calling Line Identification (CLI) facilities provide information about the party making a telephone call.
+CLI Data consists of the caller's line identity along with a privacy marking, which indicates whether the number can be shared with the recipient of the call.
+The CLI Data is shared between different Communications Providers (CPs) who are involved in the connection of the call, and for the information to be shared reliably, it requires that the CLI Data is provided correctly and that this information is passed between networks accurately.
+As the CLI identifies the end user associated with a number, the privacy choices of the end user need to be respected. - 1.2 Every call must have CLI Data that represents the point of ingress into the network, this is known as the 'Network Number'.
+It may also include another number representing the identity of the caller which is the telephone number displayed to the recipient of the call, this is known as the 'Presentation Number'.
+In many situations, the Network Number and the Presentation Number are the same number. - 1.3 The CLI Data that is presented with a call can provide assurance to the recipient of the call about who they are talking to, and allow them to take informed decisions on how to handle incoming calls.
+However, the passage of CLI information can be vulnerable to misuse, for example the insertion of false information to intentionally mislead the recipient of the call as to the identity of the caller. - 1.4 There needs to be a consistent approach to the handling of CLI Data, from call origination through to call termination, particularly for calls that pass through two or more network providers.
+This is to ensure that the CLI itself can be passed on accurately and that the privacy choices made by end users about their CLI Data are respected by all CPs involved in the origination, transmission and termination of that call. - 1.5 Ofcom's General Conditions require CPs to provide CLI facilities, where technically feasible and economically viable to do so.
+They also require CPs to ensure that any CLI Data provided with and/or associated with a call includes a valid, dialable telephone number which uniquely identifies the caller.
+The aim of this document is to establish the principles for this approach, setting out what is expected of CPs to meet these requirements and to provide guidance for all CPs that participate in the origination, transmission and termination of a call in the UK.